planqtn/planqtn/ui/README.md

 ## Research ideas
 - logical representative finding - can we get an advantage there over brute force?
-- if we can generalize the [[4,2,2]] code to arbitrary arity local tensors for qLDPC codes, what codes would come out of Penrose tilings?
+- generalized qubit-wise tensor - if we can generalize the [[4,2,2]] code to arbitrary arity local tensors for qLDPC codes, what codes would come out of Penrose tilings? are there other tilings that result in interesting codes?
-- how much reuse is possible for coset enumerator calculations given a trivial enumerator? when calculating cosets in bulk, is there are possibility of reusing intermediate results?
+- how much reuse is possible for coset enumerator calculations given a trivial enumerator? when calculating cosets in bulk, is there a possibility of reusing intermediate results?
 -